projectchrono/chrono/doxygen/documentation/module_matlab/module_matlab_installation.md

 [TOC]

-This is a simple module that allows exchanging matrices and variables from/to the Matlab environment with simple C++ function calls in Chrono::Engine.
+This is a simple module that allows exchanging matrices and variables from/to the Matlab environment with simple C++ function calls in Chrono.

-Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono::Engine project.
+Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono project.

 ## Features